 An official website of the United States government

-The Consumer Price Index for All Urban Consumers (CPI-U) in the Denver-Aurora-Lakewood area advanced 1.0 percent for the two months ending in May 2025, the U.S. Bureau of Labor Statistics reported today.
-Assistant Commissioner for Regional Operations Michael Hirniak noted that the index for all items less food and energy increased 0.9 percent, largely influenced by higher costs for shelter.
-The energy index rose 4.0 percent in April and May, while the food index was up 0.2 percent.
+The Consumer Price Index for All Urban Consumers (CPI-U) for Denver-Aurora-Lakewood was down 0.6 percent for the two months ending in November 2025, the U.S. Bureau of Labor Statistics (BLS) reported today.
+Assistant Commissioner for Regional Operations Michael Hirniak noted that the energy index decreased, with gasoline prices falling 15.1 percent.
+The all items less food and energy index fell 0.2 percent, while the index for food was down 0.6 percent over the two-month period.
 (Data in this report are not seasonally adjusted.
-Accordingly, bi-monthly changes may reflect seasonal influences.)
+Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

-The Denver-Aurora-Lakewood area all items CPI-U increased 2.2 percent for the 12 months ending in May, led by a 2.7-percent advance in the index for all items less food and energy.
-The food index rose 3.4 percent over the year, while the energy index fell 7.1 percent.
+The Denver-Aurora-Lakewood area all items CPI-U advanced 2.2 percent for the 12 months ending in November.
+The index for all items less food and energy increased 2.7 percent, and the food index rose 1.7 percent.
+The index for energy declined over the same period.

-All items less food and energyThe index for all items less food and energy rose 0.9 percent during the two-month period.
-Among the index’s components, prices were higher for lodging away from home, household furnishings and operations (+4.9 percent), and public transportation.
-In contrast, prices were lower for apparel (-4.1 percent) and education and communication (-1.3 percent).
+All items less food and energyThe index for all items less food and energy decreased 0.2 percent during the two-month period.
+Among the index’s components, prices were lower for lodging away from home, apparel (-7.9 percent), and recreation (-2.0 percent).
+In contrast, prices were higher for owners’ equivalent rent of residences (+0.7 percent), household furnishings and operations (+3.5 percent), and medical care (+1.1 percent).

 The Consumer Price Index (CPI) is a measure of the average change in prices over time in a fixed market basket of goods and services.
 The Consumer Price Index for Denver is published bi-monthly.
 The set of components and sub-aggregates published for regional and metropolitan indexes is more limited than at the U.S. city average level; these indexes are byproducts of the national CPI program.
 Each local index has a much smaller sample size than the national or regional indexes and is, therefore, subject to substantially more sampling and other measurement error.
 As a result, local-area indexes are more volatile than the national or regional indexes.
 In addition, local indexes are not adjusted for seasonal influences.
 NOTE: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.